osate/osate2/examples/org.osate.examples/examples/ACVIP/doc/markdown/README.md

 # ACVIP Example

-This example is the Sensor Control System (SCS) example presented in the AADL/ACVIP video tutorial.
+This example is the Sensor Control System (SCS) example presented in the AADL/ACVIP video tutorial ([available on YouTube](https://youtu.be/UQ9dWhLws-Q)).
 It was originally designed by the Software Engineering Institute (SEI) at Carnegie Mellon University (CMU) to demonstrate the following capabilities of OSATE: